 Doing nothing is therefore not an option.
 As attacks become more targeted and more sophisticated, cyber resilience has to be monitored and maintained, and response times have to become faster organisation and industry wide.

 Stay ahead of your cyber risks!
-Our Cyber security refresher reviews cyber security threats to financial services, and outlines what industry participants should be reviewing when formulating their cyber strategy.
+Our Cyber security update reviews cyber security threats to financial services, and outlines what industry participants should be reviewing when formulating their cyber strategy.

 In this course you will learn to:

 - Define what a cyber risk is and outline primary cyber risks and vulnerabilities related to financial services